johnston9/MS3-Shot-Caller/README.md

   - #### Returning User Goals

-4. As a Returning User, I want to download the latest shotlist and script
+4. As a Returning User, I want to download the latest shot list and script.
 5. As a Returning User, I want to add a communication in a specific area.

   - #### Frequent User Goals